mauriciojost/dotfiles/docs/vim.md

 Ctrl-o				go to where you were before gx                              open url under cursor (web page, file, etc.) gf                              open file under cursor

+mk                              mark current position (can use a-z) 'k                              move to mark k
 ```